spawnmarvel/azure-automation-bicep-and-labs/azure-5-functions/README.md

 ```
 ![Extra function resources ](https://github.com/spawnmarvel/azure-automation/blob/main/images/extra_function_resources.jpg)

-Now you can create a function in Powershell, edit runtime for Python
+Now you can create a function in Powershell (default), edit runtime for Python function

 ```
 @description('The language worker runtime to load in the function app.')